azureru/go-regret/README.md

 # go-regret

 This is a CLI tool to remove old social media posts (twitter) This is to encourage people to live in the moment and quickly move on from the past (and as we are getting older - to remove things that we may regret when we were younger)

 Me personally, I use a raspberry pi - call `clean` daily - so my tweets are always cleaned up :) - I can't trust my 30-days previous me :P

 ## Usage
-- You need to get customer key, secret, oauth token and oauth secret
+- You need to get customer key, secret, oauth token and oauth secret, [How To](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)
 - Copy `config.sample.yaml` to `config.yaml`
 - Edit `config.yaml` and fill the appropriate fields
 - Run the cli `go-regret` with specified mode below

 ## Clean
 ```
     ./go-regret -mode=clean -delta=30
 ```